-We are constantly bombarded with different claims of natural remedies that are supposed to calm bladder problems and incontinence.
-Using herbal teas and plants is one of these.
+We are constantly bombarded with the newest claims of natural remedies that supposedly calm bladder problems and incontinence.
+Using herbal teas and plats is one of these.

 Urinary tract infections and bladder inflammation are common yet irritating conditions.
-Women in particular are more prone to UTIs than men due to the close proximity of the urethra to the anus.
-Bacteria have a shorter distance to travel to colonize the lining of the bladder and urethra.
-However, both men and women should pay close attention to bladder health to prevent problems.
+Women are more prone to these conditions than men due to the urethra being in close proximity to the anus meaning bacteria have a shorter distance to travel to colonize the lining o the bladder and urethra.